ecoruh/skein/README.md

 Skein add-on wraps original Skein C implementation.
 The add-on makes Skein available for node.js packages without sacrificing its speed.
 The wrapper includes a 512-bit hash function and a pair of 512-bit symmetric encryption functions.

 ## Status
-The add-on is currently available for OS X and Windows platforms.
-Linux and Raspbian builts are in progress and they will be available soon.
+The add-on is currently available for Linux, OS X and Windows platforms.
+Raspbian build is in progress and it will be available soon.
 Please stay tuned and check out this page for further news.

 ## How do I install?